Hogue Site (18CH103)

 The Hogue site does not appear to be the site of the Calvert summer house.

-The Hogue site resides on land in Zekiah Manor that does not appear to be subdivided and sold until
+The Hogue site resides on land in Zekiah Manor that does not appear to have been subdivided and sold until

 sometime before 1747, when the property was reported in the possession of the Moreland family.